Street names in Barcelona: Middle Ages

-In 1355 an urban reform took place in front of the Bisbal Gate of the wall, whereby several houses were demolished to channel the waters of the Collserola mountain range to the Plaza de San Jaime, giving rise to a square that was called Plaza Nueva.
+In 1355 an urban reform took place in front of the Bisbal Gate of the wall, whereby several houses were demolished to channel the waters of the Collserola mountain range to the Plaça Sant Jaume, giving rise to a square that was called Plaça Nova.

 On the other hand, in 1389 the so-called Porxo del Forment ("porch of wheat") was located on a beach area left by the former islets of Maians and Puig de les Falzies, which would later become a large square, the Pla de Palau, so called because the Viceroy's palace was located there.
 The Pla de Palau was the nerve center of Barcelona between the eighteenth and nineteenth centuries, when it was replaced by the Plaça de Catalunya.

 At the end of the 14th century, the Plaça del Rei was opened, which until then had been a corral and straw and fodder market.
 Its name comes from being located next to the Palau Reial Major, the residence in Barcelona of the kings of the Crown of Aragon.

-It is worth noting that during the Middle Ages an extensive network of roads emerged in the plain of Barcelona that connected the city with the various suburbs and villages in the vicinity, as well as other points of interest: farmhouses (Melina tower road), mills (Verneda road), quarries (Creu dels Molers road), bleaching meadows (Teulat road), churches or chapels (San Lázaro road), fountains (Font dels Ocellets road), etc.
+It is worth noting that during the Middle Ages an extensive network of roads emerged in the plain of Barcelona that connected the city with the various suburbs and villages in the vicinity, as well as other points of interest: farmhouses (Melina tower road), mills (Verneda road), quarries (Creu dels Molers road), bleaching meadows (Teulat road), churches or chapels (Sant Llàtzer road), fountains (Font dels Ocellets road), etc.

 Finally, it is also worth noting a privilege that the city could grant during this period to other localities by which they came to be considered as "streets" of Barcelona, and thus came under the institutional protection of the city: the carreratge.
 In these cases, the jurisdiction of these localities was shared between the city and the monarch: the former maintained the ownership, and the latter the usufruct.
-Barcelona came to have 74 localities considered as streets, among them: Igualada, Cardedeu, Vilamajor, Llissá de Munt, La Ametlla, San Felíu de Codinas, Mollet del Vallès, Sardañola del Vallés, Granollers, Caldas de Montbui, Montmeló, San Cugat del Vallés, Santa Perpetua de Moguda, Vallvidrera, Martorell, Molins de Rey, Olesa de Montserrat, Mataró, Vilasar de Dalt, Argentona, Premiá de Mar, Villanueva y Geltrú, Moyá, Palamós, San Sadurní de Noya, Ripoll, and Cambrils.
+Barcelona came to have 74 localities considered as streets, among them: Igualada, Cardedeu, Vilamajor, Llissá de Munt, L'Ametlla, Sant Feliu de Codines, Mollet del Vallès, Cerdanyola del Vallès, Granollers, Caldes de Montbui, Montmeló, Sant Cugat del Vallès, Santa Perpètua de Mogoda, Vallvidrera, Martorell, Molins de Rei, Olesa de Montserrat, Mataró, Vilasar de Dalt, Argentona, Premiá de Mar, Vilanova i la Geltrú, Moià, Palamós, Sant Sadurní d'Anoia, Ripoll, and Cambrils.